 On Feb.
 3, the Georgia Farm to Early Care and Education Learning Collaborative launched in Macon.
-Eighteen early child education providers were selected from over 80 submissions to participate in the inaugural year.
+The Learning Collaborative selected 18 early child education providers from over 80 submissions to participate in the inaugural year.

 The Collaborative launch included a full day of training and networking for the 18 learning sites.
 Staff from the Georgia Farm to ECE Partnership led action planning sessions, farm to early care demonstrations, and equipped participants with tools to sustain their respective farm to ECE programs.

 Providers made a farm to school “web” emphasizing the creativity and variety of partners and people that can join together in a farm to early care program, from teachers to business owners to community organizations.